 - Now to test the thermostat and the water heater element, you need to turn the power off!

 - Remove one of the wires from the thermostat.
 You can remove all of them if you want, but it is only necessary to remove one.
-Set your multi-meter to ohms, then take one of the probes on your meter and stick it on the first screw, the one without the wire connected.
+Set your multimeter to ohms, then take one of the probes on your meter and stick it on the first screw, the one without the wire connected.
 Holding that there, with the other probe go and test each screw and each connection.

 - If your meter is reading .1, that means that the circuit is open: this is good, this means that your thermostat or element is good.
 If your meter is reading something like .003, it will eventually drop to 0, which means that the circuit is closed, which means that you will have to replace the thermostat or the element.
 Below is a picture of me testing a thermostat.

 - If the thermostat is bad, just replace it.
 You already have the power off, so just hook up the new one exactly how the old one was hooked up and set the temperature accordingly.
-If the heating element is bad, then replacing that is a bit different, I will explain how to do this below.
+If the heating element is bad, then replacing that is a bit different- I will explain how to do this below.

-Replacing a Water Heater Element
+How to Replace the Water Heater Element

-So you should have already tested the element as I said to do in the paragraph above.
+So you should have already tested the element as I said to in the paragraph above.
 Once you confirm that the element is bad, let’s get to work.

 - Shut off the power to the water heater and turn off its water.